vblagoje/auto-pr-writer/README.md

 When choosing LLMs for generating PR text, it's essential to consider the model's capability to handle long contexts, as it's required to process all the PR diffs.
-As of January 2024, we've tested models like mixtral-8x7b-instruct, yi-34b-200k-capybara, and gpt-4-1106-preview.
+As of January 2024, we've tested models like mixtral-8x7b-instruct, yi-34b-200k-capybara, and gpt-4 variants.
 Both mixtral-8x7b-instruct and gpt-4 have demonstrated consistent excellence in producing PR descriptions.
 Therefore, we recommend either of these LLMs for consistent quality, but also encourage experimentation to identify the most suitable option for your specific requirements.